akul-sethi/hex-reversi/README.txt

-        TextReversiView - A concrete implementation of a view which is text based Player - Describes an interface for Players which can be Human, AI, or something else HumanPlayer - A concrete implementation of a human player
+        TextReversiView - A concrete implementation of a view which is text based Player - Describes an interface for Players which can be Human, AI, or something else HumanPlayer - A concrete implementation of a human player Source organization: src - All the source code for the game: cs3500 - Just a container for organization: reversi - Just a container for organization: model - Package containing all model components view - Package containing all view components test - Contains all tests which test public facing code.
+ReversiExamples gives a small overview and ModelInterfaceTests do more in depth testing.
+    cs3500 - Just a container for organization: reversi - Just a container for organization: model - Contains all test which are private to the model implementation